Staff & BoardOur Dedicated Team

 Northwest Agricultural Business Center Executive Director

-David has been Executive Director of NABC 2006.
+David has been Executive Director of NABC since its formation in 2006.
 David was raised on a dryland wheat farm in Eastern Washington.
-He attended Washington State University and has a degree in Agronomy, Business Management option and worked 25 years in the ag-business sector.
-David has experience in the seed production and processing industry, as well as the food processing, marketing and distribution experience.
-David also managed a start-up business that manufactured particleboard from wheat and grass straw.
-Before moving to the west side, David managed the Ag Bureau for the Spokane Regional Chamber of Commerce, best known for producing Spokane Ag Expo each January.
-David resides in Mount Vernon with his wife Janet.
+He attended Washington State University, was awarded a degree in Agronomy, and worked 25 years in the agri-business sector.
+David has experience in the seed production and processing industry, as well as experience in food processing, marketing and distribution.
+David managed a start-up business which manufactured particleboard from wheat and grass straw.
+David and his wife Janet live on a 10 acre farm near Mount Vernon, Washington.

 Arado Farm Owner and Operator

 Mauricio has been farming his whole life, beginning in his home of Nayarit, Mexico.
 Since coming to the U.S., he has worked as a farm-worker, crew boss, and farm manager in California and in the Skagit Valley.
-Mauricio was also Farm Manager at Viva Farms for several years before deciding to go full-time on his farm
+He is considered a pruning expert around the valley.
+Mauricio was also Farm Manager at Viva Farms for several years before deciding to go full-time on his farm, Arado Farms with his wife, Senaida.
+They specialize in raspberries and strawberries.

 Palmer & Associates Owner and CEO